 The subjects were fifteen Tonkean macaques (thirteen males aged 3–12 years and two females aged 6 and 16 years), all born and raised at the Centre de Primatologie de l’Université de Strasbourg, France.
 They lived in one of two groups: group A was composed of five adult males living in multi cage complex of two outdoor areas (14.40 + 16.00 m2) connected to two indoor areas (23.78 + 8.73 m2), and group B contained 26 individuals living in a 2,694 m2 wooded park with access to a 20 m2 indoor housing area.
 Subjects were tested between July and August 2015.
 Their daily diet consisted of commercial pellets and water ad libitum, and fruits and vegetables twice a week, out of experimental sessions.

-Subjects were tested within their social group in an outdoor area situated alongside their indoor area for group A and alongside their park for group B. A concrete block (58 × 19 cm) was placed inside the test area perpendicularly to the mesh, about 1 m from the ground, to be used as a seat by the subject (Fig. 1).
+All the fifteen subjects were tested within their social group in an outdoor area situated alongside their indoor area for group A and alongside their park for group B. A concrete block (58 × 19 cm) was placed inside the test area perpendicularly to the mesh, about 1 m from the ground, to be used as a seat by the subject (Fig. 1).
 In the experimenter area, a table (85 × 50 cm) was placed in front of the subject.
 A horizontal opening (64 × 5 cm) in the mesh allowed subjects to beg for food by extending their hand through the opening.
 Above the table, a Plexiglass panel (100 × 60 cm) drilled with a feeding hole (3 cm in diameter, 22.5 cm above the horizontal opening) doubled the mesh on the experimenter’s side.
 This small hole could be easily closed by a pivoting shutter (10 × 6 cm).

 The experiment required one assistant and one experimenter (CC).
 Each subject participated in three different experimental conditions that varied according to the intentional action of the experimenter: